News from across West Norfolk

 Parish Council – Highways information reported at the November meeting included the news that the surface of the pavement in Church Street will be repaired shortly, along with the entrance to the Community Centre.
 The clerk was asked to write to appeal against the decision not to provide a salt bin for Dunnetts Close.

 Chairman Richard Leighton is to try to organise a working party of volunteers to help with the installation of the swings at the play area.
-It was reported that the remaining equipment is in good order and also that the wire netting along the side of the entrance to the Community Centre will be removed.

 The 60 trees obtained to mark The Queen’s Diamond Jubilee have now been planted and the chairman expressed his thanks to all the volunteers who helped.